gaurav210233/simple-hyprland/docs/basic_configuration.md

 bind = , XF86MonBrightnessUp, exec, brightnessctl s +5%
 bind = , XF86MonBrightnessDown, exec, brightnessctl s 5%-
 ```
-There are other binds you will add as you progress.
+We will add more binds as we progress.

-For more information on keybindings, visit the [Hyprland Keybindings Wiki](https://wiki.hyprland.org/Configuring/Binds/).
+For comprehensive keybinding documentation, refer to the [Hyprland Keybindings Wiki](https://wiki.hyprland.org/Configuring/Binds/).

-Now your minimal system is ready, and you can start using Hyprland.
-Further comes the most beautiful part, like adding status bars, adding launchers, wallpaper utilities, etc., so continue with me.
+With your minimal Hyprland environment now operational, we're poised to elevate it from functional to phenomenal.
+In the following sections, we'll supercharge your setup with sleek status bars, lightning-fast application launchers, and dynamic wallpaper utilities.
+Brace yourself for a deep dive into advanced customization that will transform your desktop into a powerhouse of aesthetics and efficiency.
+The groundwork is laid; now it's time to unleash the full potential of your Hyprland environment.